-This guide shows the basics of how to manage traffic during deployments using Kubernetes Provider V2.
+This guide shows the basics of how to manage traffic during deployments using the Kubernetes provider.
 This includes automatically attaching a Service to a workload during deployment, and defining pipelines to perform blue/green deployments.

 Attach a Service to a Workload